claydol/ttdl/README.md

 # TTDL
-Python3 script for downloading privated beats from Traktrain using Wayback Machine scrapes
+Python3 script for downloading private and public beats from Traktrain using Wayback Machine scrapes

 ## Required packages
 - bs4